oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

 ## Task 1: Load Data from Files

-You begin by loading data for warehouses and stores from CSV files.
-These files include coordinates which will later be used to create geometries.
-You then load data for regions from a GeoJSON document.
-GeoJSON is ......
+You begin by loading data for warehouses and stores from CSV files that include coordinates which will be used to create point geometries.
+You then load data for regions and tornado paths from GeoJSON documents.
+The GeoJSON files will be loaded and converted to tables with geometries.
+GeoJSON is an extremely popular native spatial data format, used for integration in myriad scenarios.
+GeoJSON supports points, lines and polygons.
+For more info please visit [https://geojson.org/](https://geojson.org/).

 1. Download the following files to a convenient location: